The sharp rise in the cost of living over the last few years has driven a huge increase in credit card usage.

 They can also improve your credit rating, by providing evidence that you are the kind of person who can borrow money and pay it back on time.

 Saying this, the credit card market can feel like a bit of a jungle!
-From providers hiking limits without asking to the UK’s growing consumer debt pile amid a cost-of-living crisis, they don’t exactly scream ethics.
+From providers hiking limits without asking to slapping the highest interest rates on the worst off consumers, they don’t exactly scream ethics.
 Many will also have concerns about choosing a card from a big bank where lending practices are questionable.

-In this difficult market, here are five of the more ethical cards to consider.
+In this difficult market, here are four of the more ethical cards to consider.

 Nationwide credit card

-Nationwide is one of the UK’s most established building societies.
-This means that, unlike a bank, it is not listed on the stock market and accountable to shareholders.
+Nationwide is the UK’s biggest building society.
+Its mutual status means that, unlike a bank, it is not listed on the stock market and accountable to shareholders.
 Instead, it is accountable to its members – ie. the people who bank with it – and they have a say in how it is run.

-The mutual changed its terms and conditions in 2016 to rule out automatic increases in credit limits, and doesn’t remove promotional deals if a user misses a payment.
+The society changed its terms and conditions in 2016 to rule out automatic increases in credit limits, and doesn’t remove promotional deals if a user misses a payment.

 Nationwide’s credit card comes with worldwide commission-free purchases and no annual fee.